This article was updated December 5, 2023.

-In this article, we look at some of the most common and significant challenges tech companies face when scaling as well as specific case studies of situations where corporate performance management (CPM) systems have helped overcome those hurdles by providing the following:
+In this article, we look at some of the most common and significant challenges companies face when scaling as well as specific case studies of situations where corporate performance management (CPM) systems have helped overcome those hurdles by providing:

 - A collaborative planning environment